MileHacker Logo

 Packing Pro Tips

-Roll clothes to save space and reduce wrinkles.
+Roll clothes to make more space and avoid wrinkles.
 Use Packing cubes to organize your luggage effectively.
 Distribute heavy items evenly in your bags.

-Place essentials like medications, a change of clothes, and important documents in your carry-on bag for easy access and in case of checked luggage delays.
+Place essentials like medications, a change of clothes, and important documents in your carry-on luggage for easy access and in case of checked luggage delays.